- KML/KMZ files can be opened in Google Earth, and many smartphone apps.

 Visit our GPS & Navigation page for instructions of how to use your smartphone as a GPS device (even when outside of data coverage) or how to import data to your Garmin unit.

 About the Journey:

-Further to the east, the Kaslo River Trailway follows an abandoned rail corridor between Kalso, running west almost as far as Three Forks.
+Heading further east you can try to follow the Kaslo River Trailway, an abandoned rail corridor between Kalso and Three Forks.
 Some of the railway has been converted to trail, while other sections are now forestry road, and some have been abandoned.
-Our map shows an approximation of the route - and should be used with a high degree of caution!
-Use at your own risk.
+Our map shows an approximation of the route - and should be used with a high degree of caution and skeptism!
 If you have an updated GPS track for us to use, please submit it to us!
 We have included a road route which should be the route used when in doubt.

 When combined, the entire corridor (including road connections) is approximately 94 kilometres between Nakusp and Kaslo.